 Try brewing with water between 90-96 degrees celsius, to begin with.
 I encourage you to experiment with temperature if you have an accurate way to do so because it can change the cup dramatically for some coffee lovers.

 The extraction time on a Chemex is between three to five minutes depending on your pouring technique and grind size.
 You will have to experiment with the variables to consistently achieve your preferred brew time.

 Chemexin and Surfin.
 Credit: @maroon_coffee

 Keep pouring slowly in circles avoiding the walls of the brewer.
-Do not add all the water at the same time, I recommend what is known as a pulse pour – add 30 grams of water each time and wait for a few seconds, this will create a better extraction, but don’t let the grinds go dry otherwise you will lose the ideal temperature.
-Reach the desired amount of brew, dispose the spent grounds and serve.
+Do not add all the water at the same time.
+I recommend what is known as a pulse pour by adding 30 grams of water each time and waiting for a few seconds.
+This will create a better extraction, but don’t let the grinds go dry, or you will lose the ideal temperature.
+Reach the desired amount of brew, dispose of the spent grounds, and serve.
 Most important of all, enjoy it and take time to appreciate the changes when drinking the coffee as the temperature drops.